 - If your business is a partnership, all money paid to your children is subject to payroll taxes unless "each partner is a parent of the child."

 Some things you should know about paying your children to work in your business and employment taxes for children:

-- You don't have to pay FUTA (federal unemployment tax) on wages of your children
+- You don't have to pay FUTA (federal unemployment tax) on the wages of your children.

 - You must withhold income taxes from the pay of children.
 They may get it back if their total income is not large, but you must still withhold.